Explore the Integration Procedure Designer

 After completing this unit, you’ll be able to:

-- Explain what the Integration Procedure Designer is.
+- Describe the Integration Procedure Designer in Omnistudio for Managed Packages.

-- Describe how to work with Group and Action elements.
+- Explain how to work with Group and Action elements.

 Meet the Integration Procedure Designer

-The OmniStudio Integration Procedure Designer allows you to quickly configure your Integration Procedure by dragging different elements into the Structure panel and configuring the properties for that element on the same screen.
-(We told you it was efficient!)
+The Omnistudio Integration Procedure Designer in Omnistudio for Managed Packages helps you quickly configure Integration Procedures by dragging elements into the Structure panel and configuring the properties for that element on the same screen.
+We told you it was efficient!

-Let’s take a look at the Integration Procedure Designer features.
-Drumroll, please… presenting panels and panes.
+Let’s take a look at the Integration Procedure Designer features, starting with panels and panes.

 Available Components Panel